 Chapter 2 - Eligibility Requirements

-The P-1A nonimmigrant classification may be either for an individual athlete with an internationally recognized reputation or a member of an athletic group or team that is internationally recognized.
-The athlete or team must be coming to the United States to participate in an athletic competition which has a distinguished reputation and which requires participation of an athlete or athletic team that has an international reputation.
+The P-1A nonimmigrant classification includes individual athletes with an internationally recognized reputation and members of an athletic team that is internationally recognized.
+The athlete or team must be coming to the United States to participate in an athletic competition which has a distinguished reputation and which requires participation of an athlete or athletic team with an international reputation.

 Individual athletes who are internationally recognized may also be coming to the United States to join a U.S.-based team.
-A member of an internationally recognized athletic team may be granted P-1A classification based on that relationship, but may not perform services separate and apart from the athletic team.
+When a petition is for a foreign athletic team, each member of an internationally recognized athletic team may be granted P-1A classification based on that relationship, but may not perform services separate and apart from the athletic team.

 The P-1B nonimmigrant classification for entertainers applies to: